vadimdemedes/mongorito/Readme.md

 # Mongorito

-Awesome ES6 generator-based MongoDB ODM for Node.js v0.11.x (or newer).
+Awesome ES6 generator-based MongoDB ODM for Node.js v0.11.x (or newer) and io.js.
 Just take a look on its pretty models and beautiful API.
 Uses [monk](https://github.com/Automattic/monk) under the hood.